-For weddings which fall on Holy Days of obligation and Solemnities (e.g., Immaculate Conception, Assumption, All Saints, St. Joseph, Sts.
-Peter and Paul, The Nativity of St. John the Baptist, The Most Sacred Heart, Mary Mother of the Church, Annunciation,) Ritual Masses are not permitted on these days.
+For weddings which fall on Holy Days of obligation, Solemnities (e.g., Immaculate Conception, Assumption, All Saints, St. Joseph, Sts.
+Peter and Paul, The Nativity of St. John the Baptist, The Most Sacred Heart, Mary Mother of the Church, Annunciation), and November 2nd, Ritual Masses are not permitted on these days.
 Therefore, the prayers and readings for the day must be used.
 The nuptial blessing is still allowed.
 (Order of Celebrating Matrimony).

 If marriages are to take place during Lent, couples are to be reminded that wedding plans should respect the special nature of this liturgical season; they should refrain from too much pomp or display (Order of Prayer in the Liturgy of the Hours and Celebration of the Eucharist).

 Yes, The Gloria is included in the Nuptial Mass.
 This has been the case since the revision of the Roman Missal in 2011.
-The Gloria is not included in Nuptial Masses that occur during Advent and Lent.
+The Gloria is always included in Nuptial Masses, even those that occur during Advent and Lent.

 In the Archdiocese of Saint Louis, Weddings are not allowed on Sunday expect for the following: Military personnel, First responder personnel, and those involved in the catering business.
 The local ordinary must approve these and other exceptional cases.